Experts Declare LASIK Eye Surgery Safe

 Short or nearsightedness is often corrected using LASIK eye surgery.
 Most of the 18 million LASIK surgeries performed are to correct short-sightedness or myopia as it is known in medical circles.

-As time has passed, severe myopia is more likely to be treated using a Lens Replacement treatment or an implantable contact lens (Visian ICL) rather than LASIK.
+As time has passed, severe short-sightedness is more likely to be treated using a Lens Replacement treatment or an implantable contact lens (Visian ICL) rather than LASIK.
 This is not due to safety reasons.
-It is simply that replacing a natural lens with an intraocular lens, or adding a new lens implant, has become very effective at correcting severe myopia.
+It is simply that replacing a natural lens with an intraocular lens, or adding a new lens implant, has become very effective at correcting severe short-sightedness.

 The Spanish study showed that patients treated for severe short-sighted vision in the mid to late 1990s have nothing to fear.
-Dr. Alio, one of the co authors of the report, said:
+Dr Alio, one of the co-authors of the report, said:

 “This study has allowed us to demonstrate that, in spite of the prejudices about the limits of LASIK, the results regarding predictability, efficacy and safety for highly myopic patients are very good in the long term.”